 - Higher volumes require longer shifts, resulting in overworked staff.

 - Time-wasting, manual package tracking limits responsiveness and increases costs.

 - Packages that are not being picked up quickly take up valuable shelf space.

 - Lost or misplaced packages create a negative experience.

-How does a college campus benefit from a smart parcel locker system?
+How does a university campus benefit from a smart parcel locker system?

 Colleges and universities use smart lockers to automate package and asset distribution, IT maintenance, retail services and bookstore sales.

 Unlike traditional lockers, a smart locker substitutes manual door locks with automated security features and a touchscreen, enhancing student parcel delivery and security.